freaktechnik/Twitch-API/IRC.md

 - `r9k` is R9K mode.
 Messages with more than 9 characters must be unique. `0` means disabled, `1` enabled.
 - `subs-only` is subscribers only mode.
 Only subscribers and moderators can chat. `0` disabled, `1` enabled.
 - `slow` determines how many seconds chatters without moderator privileges must wait between sending messages.
+- `emote-only` is emote only mode.
+All chat non-moderator messages must be made up of emotes exclusively. `0` disabled, `1` enabled.

 ### USERNOTICE